 When news of the Zimmerman telegram was published in American newspapers, there was outrage.
 Many voices were raised in a call for war.
 Yet there was considerable anti-British sentiment in the United States, especially within Irish and German enclaves, and the anti-war groups raised charges of forgery.
 Knowing the truth, yet unable to prove the authenticity of the Zimmerman telegram without harm to future British cryptologic efforts, President Wilson remained silent.
 Then, unexpectedly, Zimmerman himself came to the truthtellers rescue.
 First, at a press conference on 3 March 1917, he told an American journalist, “I cannot deny it.
 It is true.”
 Then, on 29 March 1917, Zimmermann gave a speech in the Reichstag in which he admitted the telegram was genuine.
 Zimmermann said that he hoped Americans would understand that Germany would only fund Mexico’s war with the United States in the event of American entry into the European war.

 This glaring example of German realpolitik did not favorably impress many Americans.

 On April 6, 1917, Congress voted for war with Germany.

 The Mexicans mulled over Zimmermann’s offer but wisely decided to remain neutral.

 One final note: I always thought that the Zimmerman Telegram would be a grand subject for a tight cinematic drama.
-Also, one might note that the Zimmerman Telegram, though not as impactful, may be compared with the famous Ems Dispatch that ignited the Franco-Prussian War.
+Also, one might note that the Zimmerman Telegram, though perhaps not as impactful, may be compared with the famous Ems Dispatch that ignited the Franco-Prussian War.